M1895 Colt–Browning machine gun: World War I

+The First Newfoundland Regiment of the British Army also purchased a Colt-Browning for training purposes in 1914.
 The M1895/14 Colt–Browning saw use in France by some Canadian infantry formations.
-The First Newfoundland Regiment purchased a Colt-Browning for training purposes in 1914.
-Deploying to France in 1915, the 21st Canadian Light Infantry Battalion used .303-caliber M1895/14 machine guns in combat.
-These guns saw significant combat but were soon replaced by Vickers machine guns.
-They were not taken out of combat however, but were instead given to equip formations of the Belgian Exile Army.
+Deploying to France in 1915, the 21st Battalion, CEF used .303-caliber M1895/14 machine guns in combat, as did the 10th Battalion, CEF which employed them until mid-1917 when they were replaced by the Lewis gun.
+The Colts were reallocated to equip formations of the Belgian Exile Army.
 The French also tested the Colt and some were used in early aircraft for testing.
 Additional Colt guns were sent to the Russians, who used them extensively.

 While the United States used the M1895 for training, it was considered obsolete by the time the United States entered the war, and saw no service.
-Colt ceased production of the M1895 and variants in 1916, selling the machinery and rights to manufacture to Marlin Rockwell, who took over the still active Russian military and Italian Navy contracts, in order to concentrate on increased Vickers production.
+Colt ceased production of the M1895 and variants in 1916 in order to concentrate on increased Vickers production, selling the machinery and rights to manufacture to Marlin Rockwell, who took over the still active Russian military and Italian Navy contracts.